Conferences

 • Peter Maurin Conference

 The Catholic Worker, founded by Dorothy Day and Peter Maurin in 1933, is network of communities committed to nonviolence, voluntary poverty, prayer, and hospitality for the homeless, exiled, hungry, and forsaken.
-This day-long gathering will look closely at the life and work of Peter Maurin.
+This day-long gathering looked closely at the life and work of Peter Maurin.
 His program of action consisted of roundtable discussions for the clarification of thought, houses of hospitality where the works of mercy could be performed, and agronomic universities-a return to working the land, where workers could become scholars and scholars workers.
-These topics will be discussed in a roundtable, personalist way-- in the spirit of Peter Maurin.
-This event is free and open to the public and all are welcome.
+These topics were discussed in a roundtable, personalist way-- in the spirit of Peter Maurin.

 • Poets of Presence Conference